apache/directory-fortress-core/README.txt

 2. GIT installed to target environment.
 2. Java SDK Version 6 or beyond installed to target environment
 3. Apache Ant 1.8 or beyond installed to target environment
-4. OpenLDAP installed to target system.  (options as specified below)
+4. OpenLDAP installed to target system.  (options follow in section 1)

 ___________________________________________________________________________________
 ###################################################################################